certolizumab pegol solution for Injection

 Always use CIMZIA exactly as your doctor has instructed you.
 You should check with your doctor or pharmacist if you are unsure.

-Rheumatoid Arthritis, Psoriatic arthritis and Ankylosing spondylitis
+Rheumatoid Arthritis, Psoriatic arthritis, Ankylosing spondylitis and Non-radiographic Axial Spondyloarthritis

 The starting dose is 400 mg CIMZIA (as 2 injections in one day) given at weeks 0, 2 and 4.